Operation Pitting: Final stage

-On 27 August, the UK government announced the Kabul evacuation had entered its final stage.
+On 27 August, the UK government announced the Kabul evacuation had entered its final stage, following the Fall of Kabul.
 As part of the drawdown, the processing centre at Baron Hotel was closed and the focus shifted to evacuating those already processed.
 Defence Secretary Ben Wallace described his "deep regret" that not everyone would be able to evacuate but praised the efforts of those involved in evacuating over 13,000 people in 14 days.
 Wallace also disclosed that timetables had been "squeezed" and military equipment was under consideration to be left behind or destroyed to free up capacity for more Afghans and British nationals.

 On 28 August, Chief of the Defence Staff Sir Nick Carter confirmed that evacuation operations were ending that same day, stating that it was "heartbreaking" that they had failed to evacuate everyone who wanted to get out.
 During one of the final evacuation flights, flying via Dubai to Birmingham, an Afghan refugee gave birth to a baby girl.
 The final evacuation flight for civilians left later on that same day, followed by the very final evacuation flight, carrying military personnel, marking the end of the operation.
 Between 800–1,100 eligible Afghans and 100–150 British nationals were estimated to have been left behind, along with some military equipment.
 The UK government subsequently entered into talks with the Taliban on the safe passage out of Afghanistan of those left behind.

 By the end of the operation, the RAF had carried out over 100 evacuation flights, amounting to a total of 261000 mi.
 Thirty-one flights from Kabul were undertaken by the A400M, forty-six by the C-17 and twenty-four by the C-130J.
 One flight undertaken by a C-17 carried a total of 436 people, triple the aircraft's designed capacity and the highest capacity flight in RAF history.
 A total of over 15,000 people were evacuated, consisting of 5,000 British nationals and 8,000 Afghans—2,200 of which were also children.